Monday, September 11th will be pre-conference programming, with the full conference starting on Tuesday, September 12th at 7:30am.

 Session 4: 9:45am-11:00am

-Innovative Collaborations to Address Community Food Security on the Olympic Peninsula
+Innovative Collaborations to Address Food Security in Rural Communities

 Building community food security requires interdisciplinary solutions that engage partners across all sectors of the food system – from farmers to food recovery organizations.
 Participants of this session will learn innovative methods for linking community efforts and building partnerships between groups engaged in all aspects of food systems work.
-Case studies include successful projects on the North Olympic Peninsula with small farms, tribal and low-income communities.
+Case studies include successful projects in Washington State with small farms, tribal, and low-income communities.

 Wait, Whose Movement Is This?: Agency and Non-Exploitative Storytelling